 Charles Barrett Elementary School

 The City of Alexandria will be employing the services of Sagres Construction Company for the construction of certain Stormwater Management improvements at Charles Barrett Elementary School.
 The purpose of the project is to improve the water quality of stormwater runoff discharging into the City's storm sewer system.

 The intended improvements for this site include construction of a bio-retention facility, a below-grade prefabricated filtration device, and storm pipe replacements.
 Bio-retention is a process in which contaminants and sedimentation are removed from stormwater runoff.
 The improvements will provide filtration and mitigate the existing ponding condition in the area.
 The bio-retention facility will be landscaped, thereby increasing tree canopy coverage while reducing mowing requirements.
 Furthermore, the bio-retention facility will provide an added educational benefit to the school.

-The construction will begin June 23, 2014 and will last for a period not to exceed 180 days.
 It is anticipated the work will be substantially completed during the summer, weather permitting.
 Construction access to the site will be from Martha Custis Drive.

 For further information, please contact the Project Engineer, David Fehr, P.E., at 703.746.4060.

 Cameron Run Weir Repair

 The City of Alexandria has awarded a contract to Flippo Construction Company to perform repairs on Cameron Run Weirs #2, 3, 4 and 5.
 The weirs act as energy dissipaters to reduce flow velocity in the channel and minimize erosion.
 The purpose of this project is to repair damage caused by Tropical Storm Lee.This reach of Cameron Run is a flood control channel designed by the U.S. Army Corps of Engineers.